OpenTOSCA/bowie/src/docs/README.md

 ### 10. Step: The whole workflow
 ![](./pictures/Step15.PNG)
-This is a complete workflow which specify the build plan of the CSAR MyTinyToDo_Bare_Docker_BPMN.
+This is a complete workflow which specifies the build plan of the CSAR MyTinyToDo_Bare_Docker_BPMN.